manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 - https://datatracker.ietf.org/doc/html/rfc8555#section-4

 #### Setup your minikube
+*Example code at the end of the post*.
 Cert-manager have a great tutorial here:
 - https://cert-manager.io/docs/tutorials/acme/ingress/#step-2-deploy-the-nginx-ingress-controller

 You should follow the post.
 They provide many explanations.
 Their post assumes you're testing on a real k8s cluster (GKE or any public cloud provider offers some free resource for testing).
 Our post is for minikube.
 Some dependencies required:

 - minikube (we're using v1.24.0)
 - helm (v3.7.0)
 ```bash